dinesh-coderepo/blogsite/src/blog_posts/Astrology/content.md

     - Binding of aws domain to webapp, I am doing this for the first time , will document the approach.

 6. **CI and CD using github actions:**
-    - Will include one implemented
+    - Will include once implemented

 7. **Domain binding to webapp:**
-    - First time doing this , will document the approach.
+    - first time implementing this , will document the approach.